-What is Rajas con Crema?
+What Is Rajas con Crema?

 Rajas (rah-Has) translates to “strips” in English, and Rajas con Crema refers to sliced poblano peppers strips in cream sauce.
+This is a versatile comfort food that appears throughout Mexico with regional variations.

 Are Poblanos Spicy?

-The heat varies with chile peppers, depending on where and how they are grown.
 The heat of chile peppers increases when they are grown under stress (i.e., hot dry conditions), so the microclimate will determine the exact heat index.

 How to Serve Rajas con Crema

-The rajas mixture itself is served hot, but there are a ton of different ways to serve the mixture.
-If you are low carb you might want to serve it just on it’s own without any type of tortilla, and excluding the corn and mushrooms.
+If you are slow carb you might want to serve it just on it’s own without any type of tortilla, and excluding the corn and mushrooms.

-- in a burrito bowl
+- Burrito bowl

-- with added shredded chicken or pork
+- Topping for grilled chicken or pork

 Quesadillas Rajas con Crema